sagemathinc/cocalc-doc/source/teaching-create-course.rst

 an email will be sent to that address with instructions how to join.
 Once the account with exactly that email address is created, that new user will be added automatically to all projects with pending invitations.

-.. index:: Course; course file
+.. index:: Courses; course file

 ########################
 Creating the Course File